 Ruby Accessibility Analysis Kit

-RAAKT is a basic web accessibility analysis library written in Ruby.
+RAAKT was a web accessibility analysis library written in Ruby.
 The idea is to help web developers catch basic accessibility issues as part of the development process instead of after-the-fact testing.
 RAAKT integrates nicely in automated testing frameworks.
 For more information see the Raakt wiki.

-SimpleCrawler is a basic web crawling library for Ruby.
-Currently single threaded and intended for basic crawling of websites.
+SimpleCrawler was a basic web crawling library for Ruby.
+Single threaded and intended for basic crawling of websites.